liipeandre/sockets-client-server/README.md

 # Client-Server Model with Sockets

-A simple application that sends a JSON between client and server, using Sockets.
+A simple application that sends a JSON between client and server using Sockets.

 ## Author